baidarka/slag-in-de-rondte/README.md

 For lookenspeepers, build this project and watschen der Blinkenlichten!

 - Wire up your RaspberryPi Pico according to the Fritzing diagram
-- Optionally remove the resistor on GPIO2 to use an 8 minutes day/night cycle
+- (optional: ground GPIO2 with a resistor to bypass the 8 minutes day/night cycle and be 'always on')
 - Save the script 'slag-in-de-rondte.py' to your Pico as 'main.py'
 - Restart your Pico